benmvp/slides/2017/nodevember/why-react.md

 <!-- .element: class="large" -->

 NOTES:
-- But with React, since our markup is in JavaScript
+- But with React, since our markup is in JavaScript, the logic is in JS
-- It's a little... different; not initially intuitive
+- It's a little... different; not initially intuitive at first glance
 - You see...
-- Before w/ templates, markup was primary and sprinkled in a little logic
+- Backbone UI is template-driven, markup was primary and sprinkled in a little logic
-- But React is reverse: logic is primary and sprinkle in some markup
+- But React is reverse: logic is primary w/ JS and sprinkle in some markup
 - We have the full use of JavaScript at our dispoable to build up the JSX to return
 - Comes in handy